How do you, as the marketplace owner, reduce abandoned carts?

 That means only 30% of the carts created turn into purchases, which is actually pretty standard.
 According to the Baymard Institute, the average cart abandonment rate is 69.82%.

 Obviously, online retailers and marketplace owners don’t want this to happen.
 Nevertheless, they can use their shopping cart abandonment rate to get insights into other aspects of their business, like:

 - Payment processing

-The Baymard Institute’s research also pinpointed the 10 most common reasons for cart abandonment.
+The Baymard Institute’s research also pinpointed the 10 most common reasons for cart abandonment, which are as follows:

 - Unexpectedly high extra costs (48%)

 - Exceedingly slow delivery time (22%)

 - Customers didn’t trust the site’s security (18%)